Home » Technical Analysis

 One of the most favorable scenarios would be if the open price is above the actual pivot level, then the market stalls at R1 and continues up towards R2.
 In this case, traders may prefer to open a position on a break above R1 and set a profit target at R2.
 If the market indeed reaches R2, traders may exit half of their position at that level.
 After that, they may target R3, at which level they may close the remaining part of the trade.

 The key advantage of the Pivot level technique is that the same calculations based on the same formula are used by many market players.
-On the other hand, to draw support and resistance levels as well as trend lines on the price chart can be quite subjective.
+On the other hand, drawing support and resistance levels as well as trend lines on the price chart can be quite subjective.

 Simple Moving Average (SMA)